 - 1 leftover ham bone along with any meat, fat, and juices that are left

 - 1 teaspoon chili powder

 - 1 bay leaf

-- 1 can 15-1/2 ounces great northern beans, rinsed and drained
+- 15.5 ounces great northern beans (one can), rinsed and drained

 - freshly ground pepper to taste